LiamSwayne/Super-Archiver/README.md

 Archive an indefinite list of URLs.
 Runs entirely on your machine with no back-end code.
 Archives ~40 URLs an hour.

 Previously relied on GitHub Actions.

+A temporary solution until a better system is created.